 If you’re always scrolling Instagram for décor inspiration, you’ve probably seen ceramicists Liv and Dom Cave-Sutherland’s playful pieces on your feed.
 This candlestick (with attached handle) is just the thing to add an Old World touch to a tablescape or nightstand.

 Editor’s note: Liv & Dom lists all prices in British pounds, so the price shown is an approximate conversion to U.S. dollars.

 Interior designer Marie Burgos’s MB Collection stocks a wide selection of home goods, from lighting to furniture to accents like this pill-shaped vase with a slightly textured exterior that catches the eye without overcomplicating its simple design.
 In white, it will surely make whatever flowers you add pop.

-An actual work of art, this foot-tall stoneware sculpture by artist and activist Malene Barnett is handmade and one of a kind.
+An actual work of art, this 16-inch-tall stoneware sculpture by artist and activist Malene Barnett is handmade and one-of-a-kind.
 (As are all her ceramic pieces, which can go for several thousands of dollars.)
-The Brooklyn-based Barnett is the founder of the Black Artists + Designers Guild, a collective of independent Black creatives, and has shown her works at galleries and museums across the country.
+The Brooklyn-based Barnett is the founder of the Black Artists + Designers Guild, a collective of independent Black creatives, and has shown her work at galleries and museums across the country.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.